""

 Exploring the field of geographic information science at UW–Madison is easy.
 Interested students are strongly encouraged to take introductory courses in the field.
 The Department of Geography offers four intro courses in geographic information science:

-Students who intend to declare their major as cartography and GIS need to schedule an appointment with the geography undergraduate advisor.
+Students who intend to declare their major as Cartography and Geographic Information Systems need to schedule an appointment with the geography undergraduate advisor.

 University General Education Requirements